MegaPerkyCello/MegaPerkyCello.github.io/_projects/test1/index.md

 ---
 layout: post
 title: Low-Temperature Plasma Sterilizer
-description: Developed plasma generator that can be molded into any shape and produce a large volume of plasma, enabling sterilization of foods
+description: Developed plasma generator that can be molded into any shape and produce a large volume of plasma, enabling sterilization of foods.
 skills:
   - Low-Temperature Plasma Physics
   - RF High-Voltage Circuits